SlowDash integrates Python scripts written by users, with features including:

 #... do your work here

-This can be called from SlowDash GUI in several ways.
+This can be called from the SlowDash GUI in several ways.

-From a HTML form panel in SlowPlot, clicking a
+From an HTML form panel in SlowPlot, clicking a

 <button>